 By consistently observing our minds and analyzing what makes us who we are, with the help of inquiry questions such as ‘Who am I?’ and ‘Can the perceiver be perceived?’, it’s said that we’ll arrive at the place of ‘Isness’ where all life emanates from.
 And still, because this indescribable discovery takes on no shape, name, or form, it’s imperative to find out for ourselves without blindly accepting what others proclaim as truth.
 In the Satsang video below, Mooji offers some indispensable guidance related to the journey of self-realization:

 The Ultimate Truth of Non-Duality:

-In addition to illuminating one’s true self as pure consciousness, the practice of self-inquiry simultaneously shatters the illusionary walls of separation and reveal the interconnected nature shared by all.
-This is to say that although it’s easy to call attention to the vast array of diversity and differences amongst people, places and objects, there really is only one primordial source expressing itself in an endless variety of colors, shapes, dimensions and forms.
+In addition to illuminating one’s true self as pure consciousness, the practice of self-inquiry simultaneously shatters the illusionary walls of separation and reveals the interconnected nature shared by all.
+This is to say that although it’s easy to call attention to the vast array of diversity and differences amongst people, places, and objects, there really is only one primordial source expressing itself in an endless variety of colors, shapes, dimensions, and forms.
 Of the ultimate truth of non-duality, Mooji explains:

 While it isn’t easy to conceptualize the idea of non-duality, as the mind can’t grasp its abstract nature, Mooji and other Advaita masters make clear that there is only One Self.
 Additionally, although the mind fears the Infinite because it identifies with a personal self that dissolves upon this realization, it is here alone where true freedom and bliss reside.
 In the following Satsang video, Mooji illuminates how all expressions orientate from the one single source of limitless consciousness: